-PM Narendra Modi reaches Gujarat to inaugurate the Ghogha-Dahej ferry service
+Gujarat: PM Narendra Modi inaugurates the Ghogha-Dahej ferry service

 The prime minister will flag off projects worth more than Rs 1,140 crore.

-Prime Minister Narendra Modi on Sunday reached Gujarat to launch the first phase of the Rs 615-crore ‘roll-on, roll-off (ro-ro)’ ferry service between Ghogha, in Bhavnagar district, and Dahej in Bharuch in the Gulf of Cambay.
+Prime Minister Narendra Modi on Sunday launched the first phase of the Rs 615-crore ‘roll-on, roll-off (ro-ro)’ ferry service between Ghogha, in Bhavnagar district, and Dahej in Bharuch in the Gulf of Cambay.

+“This programme may be for a ferry between Ghogha and Dahej, but it is of vital importance for the entire nation,” Modi said at the launch.
+“Ferry service is a first of sorts.
+It is a dream come true for people of Gujarat.”

+He said the ferry service is to bring back to life the glorious past of Gujarat, and to connect Saurashtra and South Gujarat.
+Modi said the programme will save time and petrol, and thus also conserve the environment.
+“Gujarat is blessed with a long coastline and we should harness opportunities arising out of this.
+We took steps in developing coastal infrastructure,” he said, adding that the state government is planning to start other ferry routes as well.

 Modi is expected to inaugurate and lay foundation stones for a number of other projects in Bhavnagar and Vadodara.
 This is the PM’s third visit this month to the poll-bound state.
 He will also make a stop at Vadodara, to flag off projects worth more than Rs 1,140 crore.